sanikaardekar/Data-Visualization/README.md

 Project 9: Visualisation of Diamond price prediction using K Neighbours Regression model. {Python (ML)+ Power BI} <br>
 Link to Dashboard: http://bit.ly/3XL2VyO <br>
 Description: used the diamond price dataset to predict price of diamonds using various regression models.
 Best results were obtained from KNN Regression model.<br>
 Integrated the python script with Power BI to visualise the gap between actual price and predicted price taking into consideration all the mentioned parameters like cut, colour, clarity.
-Prediction error can also be adjusted in range from 0-5000. <br>
+Prediction error can also be adjusted in range from 0-5000. <br><br>

+Project 10: Calculation Groups (WoW Challenge week 34 2022)<br>
+Link to Dashboard: https://bit.ly/wow34_22 <br>
+Description: used the extrenal tool Tabular Editor (https://github.com/TabularEditor/TabularEditor/releases/tag/2.17.1) to make Month-To-Date, Quarter-To-Date, and Year-To-Date view across Revenue, Orders, and Units.
+Calculation groups allow defining of each of the date views for whichever measure is being used in the Power BI view, providing a much simpler solution. <br><br>